Related tools

 How are rows compared?

 Rows are compared by their full content (all cells).
-Two rows are the same only if every cell matches.
+Two rows match only if every cell matches.
 Row order does not matter.
-You can choose case-sensitive (default) or case-insensitive comparison.
+You can use case-sensitive (default) or case-insensitive comparison.

 Can I download the rows that are in both files?

 Yes.
-Use the Download in both button to get the common rows as a CSV file.
-You can also copy any result set (only in CSV 1, only in CSV 2, or in both) to the clipboard.
+Use Download in both to get the common rows as CSV.
+You can copy any result set (only in CSV 1, only in CSV 2, or in both) to the clipboard.

 What is the download prefix for?